Understanding Forex Spreads & Costs: Complete Guide for 2026

 What is a good spread for EUR/USD?

-Why do spreads widen during news events?
+Why do spreads widen at certain times?

 🎯 Key Takeaways